Can’t Sleep? Tips and Remedies to Get Some Sleep

 Technology and Sleep: How Does Technology Affect Sleep?

 Technology has revolutionized daily life, offering endless entertainment and opportunities for connection.
 Yet, it also brings challenges to restful sleep, especially when screens before bed become a habit.
 Understanding how technology affects sleep is crucial for maintaining healthy rest patterns.
 Studies show that blue light from screens can suppress melatonin production, making it harder to fall asleep.
 Using electronics before bed, such as going to sleep on the phone, can disrupt the body's circadian rhythm and delay sleep onset.
 Technology and sleep deprivation are closely connected, as excessive nighttime screen exposure can lead to poor rest quality.
-Many
+Many people

 Bedtime Routine Tips: Steps to Improve Your Nighttime Routine